A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Experiment and Performance Analysis

-\textbf{Hardware:} The experimental setup includes a server equipped with an Intel® Xeon® E5-2686 v4 processor operating at 2.3 GHz across 18 cores and supported by 64 GB of RAM.
-The client system utilizes an Intel® Core™ i7-9750H processor featuring 6 cores running at 2.6 GHz, complemented by 8 GB of RAM.
-The network environment is established using a Xiaomi Mi Router 4A Gigabit Edition, which incorporates a dual-core processor clocking at 880 MHz and supports a 2.4 GHz band with a maximum bandwidth of 300 Mbps.
+The experimental setup included a server equipped with an Intel Xeon (Icelake) Platinum processor operating at 2.9 GHz, with maximum turbo frequency reaching 3.5 GHz and supported by 128 GB of RAM.
+The GPU is NVIDIA A10 with 24 GB of video memory $\times 2$.
+The GPU and CPU support a PCIe 4.0 connection.
+The client system used an Intel® Core™ i7-9750H processor featuring six cores running at 2.6 GHz, complemented by 8 GB of RAM.
+The server and client components were deployed on a commercial cloud instance and a standard residential machine, respectively.
+All experiments were performed over a WAN to accurately replicate real-world deployment scenarios.